 Other Space premiered back in 2015 on that streaming service known for its ease of use and longevity aka Yahoo!
 Screen.
-It was a half-hour comedy show created by Paul Feig and featured an ensemble cast including: Karan Soni as Stewart Lipinski, the young and enthusiastic yet inexperienced captain of the UMP Cruiser; Bess Rous as Karen Lipinski, the stern first officer, and Stewart’s older sister; Eugene Cordero as Michael Newman, Stewarts best friend, and the often-ignored second officer; Milana Vayntrub as Tina Shukshin, the unqualified and flighty navigator; Neil Casey as Kent Woolworth, the highly socially maladjusted science officer of the Cruiser; Conor Leslie as Natasha, a hospitality bot turned computer of the Cruiser; Joel Hodgson as Zalian Fletcher, the longtime engineer of the Cruiser; and Trace Beaulieu as A.R.T., a wisecracking robot stowaway who is Zalian’s best friend.
+It was a half-hour comedy show created by Paul Feig and featured an ensemble cast that includes the following.
+There’s Karan Soni as Stewart Lipinski, the young and enthusiastic yet inexperienced captain of the UMP Cruiser.
+There’s Bess Rous as Karen Lipinski, the stern first officer, and Stewart’s older sister.
+There’s Eugene Cordero as Michael Newman, Stewarts best friend, and the often-ignored second officer.
+There’s Milana Vayntrub as Tina Shukshin, the unqualified and flighty navigator.
+There’s Neil Casey as Kent Woolworth, the highly socially maladjusted science officer of the Cruiser.
+There’s Conor Leslie as Natasha, a hospitality bot turned computer of the Cruiser.
+There’s Joel Hodgson as Zalian Fletcher, the longtime engineer of the Cruiser.
+Lastly, there’s Trace Beaulieu as A.R.T., a wisecracking robot stowaway who is Zalian’s best friend.
 It followed the exploits of the starship UMP Cruiser in the early 22nd century after it flew through a wormhole and got trapped in an alternate universe on its maiden voyage.
 In other words, it’s a workplace sitcom version of Star Trek: Voyager that’s also better than it’s source inspiration.
 In fact, the critical reception was very positive, and it was considered by far the best original show Yahoo!
 Screen had to offer.

 So if the critical consensus was good, why was it canceled after only one season?
 To answer that, go check out Yahoo!
 Screen and see for yourself (it’s buried deep in the website, but it’s still there in some form).
 I mean, that service was a nightmare to navigate and use.
 Because of the horrendous UI, the costs of producing the Community revival, and low viewership across all shows, it was shut down less than two years after it fully launched as streaming service.
 With the shut down of Yahoo!
 Screen, Other Space was brought down too, and despite being shopped around by Feig, it was never picked up.